Say goodbye to high electric bills. These tips will help you increase your home efficiency for year-round savings.

 Use Smart Strips

-Replace you regular surge protectors with Smart Strip surge protectors, which automatically turn off power to plugs that are not in use.
-Then, say goodbye to those phantom energy users.
+Replace your regular surge protectors with Smart Strip surge protectors, which automatically turn off power to plugs that are not in use.
+Then, say goodbye to phantom energy use.

 31 of 44